-- (a) acquire an understanding of the role of the welfare state and the relationship between the welfare state and such key elements of modernity as economic development and state formation; - (b) become able to critically assess the case for the existence of three or more welfare regime types rather than a singular welfare state, and explore the applicability of this framework to a significant number of countries across at least three global regions; - (c) develop the ability to relate welfare regime types to their characteristic policy types; - (d) learn to make sense of and apply the major theories explaining both the emergence and reform of welfare states, and to evaluate the extent to which the retrenchment and/or recasting of welfare states have occurred and may continue to do so.
+- (a) acquire an understanding of the role of the welfare state and the relationship between the welfare state and such key elements of modernity as economic development and state formation - (b) become able to critically assess the case for the existence of three or more welfare regime types rather than a singular welfare state, and explore the applicability of this framework to a significant number of countries across at least three global regions - (c) develop the ability to relate welfare regime types to their characteristic policy types - (d) learn to make sense of and apply the major theories explaining both the emergence and reform of welfare states, and to evaluate the extent to which the retrenchment and/or recasting of welfare states have occurred and may continue to do so.

-Prerequisites: Political Science 2245E or 2545F/G or 2231E or 2531F/G or International Relations 2701E or 2702E or 2704G.
+Prerequisites: Political Science 2245E or 2545F/G, 2231E or 2531F/G, or 2701E or 2704F/G.

-Antirequisite: Political Science 4406F/G. Requirements and Grading:
+Antirequisite: Political Science 4406F/G.

+Requirements and Grading